VBukowsky81/ASPNETWebAPINet5DemoService/README.md

 # ASPNETWebAPINet5DemoService
-Decently fleshed out Web API service app, with all 5 standard HTTP operations
+Web API service app, with all 5 standard HTTP operations, REST, RESTful designs, Azure SQL

 Service published on Azure at https://aspnetwebapinet5service.azurewebsites.net.
 Use Postman, or whatever else, to do manual requests.